Liaoning Tieren F.C.: Establishment and early years

 Shenyang City was established by former footballer Zhuang Yi in 2015 with out-of-contract players from Shenyang Zhongze who dissolved just before the 2015 China League One season.
+Prior to founding the club, Zhuang Yi had attempted to acquire Shenyang Zhongze F.C. before its dissolution to prevent the team from folding, but his proposal was rejected by local authorities.
 They enrolled in the 2015 China Football Amateur League and finished in the top 4, gaining promotion to China League Two, and subsequently rebranded to Shenyang Urban starting the following year.